 I am reminded of the business that encountered some significant fraud.
 They had millions embezzled from them from inside the accounting department.
 Their board of directors was furious when they found out there were no written policies and procedures in place.
 So they immediately ordered that a system of policies and procedures be developed to prevent any future embezzlement.
 What do you think happened?

-The company spent a lot of money to develop them and then failed to use them.
+The company spent a lot of money to develop them and then failed to use or manage the policies and procedures.
 Everything was business as usual, which also meant there was opportunity for new embezzlement schemes.
 A few years later another embezzlement plan was discovered.
 This time it was not because of the lack of policies and procedures, but instead because they failed to use them.
 What good are your internal controls if you have lax standard operating procedures?

-Download Free Sample Procedure Manual Templates to see how easy it is to edit MS Word Templates to build your own policy and procedure management system that can help protect your business.
+Download Free Policies and Procedures to see how easy it is to edit MS Word Templates to build your own policy and procedure management system that can help protect your business.